KedarDev/Mr.FullStack/README.md

 5. Open a Pull Request

-If you have a suggestion that would make this project better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "New Contributor".
+If you have a suggestion to improve this project, please fork the repo and create a pull request.
+You can also open an issue with the tag "New Contributor".
 Don't forget to give the project a star ⭐ Thanks again!

 ###